Saturday, July 12, 2025

 Image of poppies and wild geraniums from underside

 We had an afternoon luncheon down at the Episcopal church.
 It was Sunday afternoon.
 Of course it was because who would want to disrupt a weekday sullen faced afternoon sit on the porch swing resenting the evening breeze late arrival.
 You know, those days when you are bored out of your ever lov'in mind.
 Nope, had to be Sunday.
-When there was the morning service fuss to put on your best, Sunday supper to prepare and evening service begrudgingly dragging your sorry ass.
+When there was the morning service fuss to put on your best, Sunday supper to prepare, and evening service begrudgingly dragging your sorry ass.

 We all had to wear hats, gardening straw hats something flashing a purple ribbon for maximum comment.
 We're 80 years old for God's sakes.
 We have to wear hats!
 A stipulation like we're in eighth grade.
 We have to wear bangled friendship bracelets and wear our hair in the latest ponytail arrangement to belong.
 Aren't we beyond this?
 Didn't we outgrow this type of behavior?
 And yet, here we sit, eating charcuterie cucumber sandwiches and tiny desserts dipped in gelatinous marshmallow coating.